 This also means that your salary has the potential to grow a lot as you gain more experience.

 By your fifth year as a professional interior decorator, you should be earning an average of $20-30 per hour.
-Now, this does depend on how much you work per week, and how much you’re charging for your design services.
+Now, this depends on how much you work per week, and how much you’re charging for your decorating services.
 For example, it’s way easier to make $30/hour while working as an interior decorator for a film set or a big corporation than it is working for local boutiques or restaurants.
 It’s not impossible to make this much working locally, but you’ll really need to stick to your prices!